NetApp-openstack-dev/openstack-docs/source/operations/section_cdot-ops.rst

 Scenario C: Resizing Thin Provisioned FlexVol Volume for Cinder Volume(s) Aggregate Capacity: 500 TB FlexVol Size: 50 TB (Thin Provisioned) Cinder Volume 1 Size: 10TB (Thin Provisioned Extra Spec), 10TB used (volume is already provisioned).
-Available: 90 TB Cinder Volume 2 Requirement: 100TB (Thin Provisioned)
+Available: 40 TB Cinder Volume 2 Requirement: 100TB (Thin Provisioned)

 ::

-    [admin@openstack ~(keystone_admin)]$ cinder create --name cinder-volc --volume-type thin 100000
+    [admin@openstack ~(keystonerc_admin)]$ cinder create --name cinder-vol-c --volume-type thin 100000

-The above command to create a new thin provisioned Cinder volume will fail since the FlexVol size is smaller than the requirement for cinder-volc.
-In order to provision this 100TB Cinder volume, please resize the FlexVol, and try the provisioning request again.
-As an alternative, please adjust the max\_oversubscription\_ratio from 0 to a higher value.
-Details on this cinder.conf parameter are available below.
+The above command to create a new thin provisioned Cinder volume will fail since the FlexVol size is smaller than the requirement for cinder-vol-c.
+In order to provision this 100TB Cinder volume, resize the FlexVol and try the provisioning request again.
+As an alternative, please adjust the max\_over\_subscription\_ratio from 1.0 to a higher value.
+Details on this ``cinder.conf`` parameter are available below.

-If you have overcommitted your aggregate, you must monitor your available space and add storage to the aggregate as needed to avoid write errors due to insufficient space.
+If you have over committed your aggregate, you must monitor your available space and add storage to the aggregate as needed to avoid write errors due to insufficient space.
 Aggregates can provide storage to FlexVol volumes associated with more than one Storage Virtual Machine